eaba/microservices-demo/README.md

        --istio-config=auth=MTLS_PERMISSIVE
    ```

-   > NOTE: If you need to enable `MTLS_STRICT` mode, you will need to update
+   > NOTE: MTLS_STRICT is unsupported at this time.
+If you would like to enable `MTLS_STRICT` mode, you will need to update
    > several manifest files:
    >
    > - `kubernetes-manifests/frontend.yaml`: delete "livenessProbe" and